Bio

 Brief descriptions of my recent books may be found in the “Published Works” section.

-As a professional economist, I published twenty books and over seventy articles in academic journals, was the Editor of Texas Business Review magazine, founded and directed a University wide Honors Program, served as Chair of an Economics Department, worked as a consultant to foreign governments and to American small businesses, and received five awards for teaching excellence.
+As a professional economist, I was the author of twenty books and numerous articles in academic journals, was the Editor of Texas Business Review magazine, founded and directed a University wide Honors Program, served as Chair of an Economics Department, worked as a consultant to foreign governments and to American small businesses, and received several awards for teaching excellence.
 In addition to the U. S., my research has also been published in Canada, Britain, the Netherlands, Germany, India, and Jamaica.

 Many years ago, I managed a restaurant, hosted a weekly radio program, analyzed bills for a state legislature, and presented research results to conferences at such places as the University of Chicago; the Economic and Social Research Institute in Dublin, Ireland; and the Ministry of Defense in Taipei, Taiwan.
 I also was a public address announcer for college basketball games.

-Margo and I have been married for over 50 years during which she has been a pre-school teacher, business owner, volunteer for numerous charitable causes, loving companion, and exceptional mother (and grandmother!).
+Margo and I have been married for over 50 years during which she has been a pre-school teacher, business owner, volunteer for numerous charitable causes, loving companion, as well as an exceptional mother and grandmother!.
 Our son, Andy, is a music store manager and a creative artist while our daughter, Kate, is an accomplished writer and teacher.
 Her husband, Todd, has designed video games and works in digital media.
-Our granddaughter, Mira Naomi, was born in January of 2017 and has quickly become the center of our lives.
+We have two granddaughters.
+Mira is seven and in first grade while Talia is now eight months old.
+Both have quickly become the center of our lives.

 Things I love?
 My family, waterfalls, mountains, trains, history, poetry, music, astronomy, movies with thoughtful plots, superb writing, women’s basketball, Canadian football, dill pickles, green olives, shrimp lo mein, beets, salsa, barbecue, breakfast tacos, pierogi, ice cream, sandwich shops, and pizza joints.